MineralsCloud/pyguide/Environment.md

-- [`pipx`](https://github.com/pipxproject/pipx) is a tool to help you install and run end-user applications written in Python. `pipx` **is not** a tool for development or publishing of your code -- it's only for consuming already published packages.

-  `pipx` enables you to:

-  - Safely install packages to isolated environments, while globally exposing their CLI entry points so you can run them from anywhere.
+- [`pipx`](https://github.com/pipxproject/pipx) is a tool to help you install and run end-user applications written in Python. `pipx` **is not** a tool for development or publishing of your code -- it's only for consuming already published packages. `pipx` enables you to safely install packages to isolated environments, while globally exposing their CLI entry points so you can run them from anywhere.
+It can also run the latest version of a Python application in a temporary environment.
-  - Easily list, upgrade, and uninstall packages that were installed with `pipx`.
-  - Run the latest version of a Python application in a temporary environment.

-- [`tox`](https://github.com/tox-dev/tox) is a generic `virtualenv` management and test command line tool you can use for:

-  - Checking your package installs correctly with different Python versions and interpreters.
+- [`tox`](https://github.com/tox-dev/tox) is a generic `virtualenv` management and test command-line tool you can use for checking your package installs correctly with different Python versions and interpreters.
-  - Running your tests in each of the environments, configuring your test tool of choice.
-  - Acting as a frontend to Continuous Integration servers, greatly reducing boilerplate and merging CI and shell-based testing.

 ## Standard library: